-Large doses of alfalfa might also increase your sensitivity to sunlight increasing the chances of sunburn, blistering or rashes on areas of skin exposed to sunlight.
+Large doses of alfalfa might also increase your sensitivity to sunlight increases the chances of sunburn, blistering or rashes on areas of skin exposed to sunlight.
 Be sure to wear sunblock, and protective clothing when spending time in the sun.

 Large amounts of alfalfa might have some of the same effects as estrogen, and it might decrease the effects of estrogen pills.
 Taking alfalfa along with birth control pills might decrease the effectiveness of birth control pills.

 Alfalfa should not be used by persons who are hypersensitive to this herb.